What to do if you get sick in Japan

 The antibiotics came to ¥1,760, which is around US$16 (€14 / £12), but I also bought more gauze and tape so the bill came to around ¥2,300.

-I was told to rest my foot for a day and then I should be good to go.
-I had antibiotics for three days.
-The foot healed nicely.
-I had no trouble with the blister for the rest of the trip.
+I was told to rest my foot for a day and then be good to go.
+I took antibiotics for three days.
+The foot healed nicely, and I had no trouble with the blister for the rest of the trip.

-I returned to the United States with permanent foot problems, plantar fasciitis, that has plagued me since.
+I returned to the United States with plantar fasciitis, which has plagued me since.
 However, I bought really high quality and expensive stability athletic shoes.
 Because of the shoes, both my feet and knee hurt less.
 I highly recommend Brooks Womens Ariel 16 Overpronation Stability Running Shoes.

 So if you get sick or hurt in Japan, in the words on the cover the Hitchhiker’s Guide to the Galaxy, DON’T PANIC.
 Perhaps the doctor or nurse won’t speak English, but there might be an interpreter around to help you out.